battle

 • Amazon Quicksight + Q

-• Databricks Assistant
+• Databricks Genie*

 These platforms all make the same promise of taking questions asked in natural language and delivering charts and tables, so we felt the comparison was a fair one.